 More tips at No-Dig, No-Till Gardening

-Raking and Tilling
+Raking and tilling

 Turn the soil lightly, not deep but shallow.
 Do this with your garden fork, a steel rake, or a tiller.
 Early in the season moist soil microorganisms and worms will be deep in the soil and are unlikely to be turned by a steel rake.
-Later in the season as the soil warms, worms and microorganisms will be closer to the soil surface and may be easily disturbed or injured by cultivation.
+Later in the season as the soil warms, worms, and microorganisms will be closer to the soil surface and may be easily disturbed or injured by cultivation.

 Aged compost will contain all of the nutrients plants need to grow.
 If seed sowing or transplanting instructions call for the addition of fertilizers, add them after the soil has been lightly cultivated.
-Fertilizer can be broadcast across the planting bed or added in pinches to planting holes.
+Fertilizers can be broadcast across the planting bed or added in pinches to planting holes.
 Turn fertilizers under lightly with a rake.